American Civil War

 Lincoln was faced with two main areas to attack.
 The Southern states were divided into east and west by the Appalachian Mountains.
 In the east, Virginia, which included Richmond, the Confederate capital, was all-important, and most of the eastern fighting took place there.
 But victory in the west would divide the Confederacy completely in two, and so was equally important.

 The first major campaign of the war was disastrous for the Union.
 An army descended into Virginia to make an onslaught on Richmond; it met the Confederates under General Beauregard near the little stream of Bull Run and was overwhelmingly defeated.
-Lincoln realised that to take Virginia would be a long and arduous business.
+Lincoln realized that to take Virginia would be a long and arduous business.

 In the west, however, events were more encouraging for the Union.
 Before the end of 1861 Union troops had consolidated their position in Missouri.
 Early the next year they marched under General Grant into Tennessee and on 6th February forced the Confederates at Fort Henry to surrender.
 From then on Confederate strongholds were destroyed one by one, and by 1863 Union troops were in Upper Mississippi and Alabama.
 Grant now left other officers to deal with the Confederates in Tennessee and concentrated on the assault of Vicksburg, the Confederate stronghold on the Mississippi.
 He starved the Confederate general into surrender on 14th July.
 Shortly afterwards Port Hudson, Louisiana, was taken by one of Grant's officers.
 As New Orleans had already been seized by the American navy the whole Mississippi was now in Union hands.
 The South was split in two and never reunited.
 Meanwhile Lincoln had taken advantage of Union victories to make the momentous proclamation of 1st January 1863 abolishing slavery in the United States.
 This was to be the most enduring achievement for which he is remembered.